 Coalition plan for nuclear subsidies exposed

-The Coalition Agreement that formed the basis of the Conservative-Lib Dem Government last summer pledged to allow new nuclear power stations to be built ‘provided that they receive no public subsidy’.
-But MPs today echoed our own concerns that government’s Electricity Market Reform proposals will effectively provide subsidies to nuclear generators through new long term contracts and a carbon price floor that would hand them windfall profits.
+The Coalition Agreement pledged to allow new nuclear power stations to be built ‘provided that they receive no public subsidy’.
+But MPs believe that government proposals will effectively provide subsidies to nuclear generators through new long term contracts and a carbon price floor that would hand them windfall profits.

-As Committee Chair Tim Yeo put it, it is “deeply irresponsible to skew the whole process of electricity market reform simply to save face.
+“Ministers believe that new nuclear could play a key role in keep the lights on and meeting our climate change targets—but they don’t want to own up to supporting it.
+This is understandable given the promise they made not to subsidise nuclear, but it would be deeply irresponsible to skew the whole process of electricity market reform simply to save face.
 The Government must go back to the drawing board and come up with a more straightforward and coherent set of plans to reform the electricity market.”